dashvlas/awesome-ios-interview/README.md

 <img src="https://github.com/dashvlas/awesome-ios-interview/blob/master/Resources/Main.png">

 ## Select language
+We support two languages, so you can select e a huge variety of questions categories, from concurrency to UI.

 <p align="center"><img src="https://github.com/dashvlas/awesome-ios-interview/blob/master/Resources/Artboard-filled-3.png"></p>

-## About
-We provide a huge variety of questions categories, from concurrency to UI.We provide a huge variety of questions categories, from concurrency to UI.

 <!--'Awesome Interview' helps you to prepare for an interview and refresh your knowledge.-->